 I really don’t have the storage space for all those bins with files of 3-part cards, file folder games, and cutesy literacy and math activities.
 We move frequently with the military, and being minimalist is a necessity.

 It’s very freeing to throw out things I don’t want or need anymore – trash, recycling, donations.

 Printables can be a good introduction or substitute for learning about places, events, or people when you can’t travel to experience those things.

 Also, I’m not into household printables either.
 I know they work for some people, but after years of trying and wasting so much paper, I am no longer in denial.
 I have come to terms with my preference to leave no paper trail.

-The cute meal planners, household notebooks, artsy colorful day planners, adult coloring book prayer journals are just not for me.
+The cute meal planners, household notebooks, artsy colorful day planners, adult coloring books, colorful prayer journals are just not for me.

 We also request companies to email us statements rather than send us paper bills in the snail mail.